Search This Blog

 It is like being spun round in circles.
 It's extraordinarily lonely.

-My memories of being abused as a very little girl are confused, scary, and only come into consciousness occasionally, like ancient litter on the river bed, stirred up by turbulence, always just evading my efforts to hold and examine, slipping back and away.
 I have nightmares - it wasn't him, it was a big cat - a wolf, a monster.
-It chased me up an endless flight of stairs, I kept stumbling and it sprang, leapt, pounced.
+It chased me up an endless flight of stairs, I kept stumbling and the beast sprang, leapt, pounced.
 It was so fast.
 It pinned me down on my bed.
 I can see the old wallpaper and my sister's posters.
 Images of memories appear like strobe lights in a nightclub.
 I don't understand any of these fleeting pictures, they evade my direct view like mice scurrying into kick boards.
-But it freaks me out on a visceral level that I can't explain.
+But it freaks me out on a visceral level that I can never explain.

 I loved and idolised the man who hurt me.
 He was sometimes so amazing; so much fun, so in tune with me.
 No one else seemed to get me - just him.